 Experimental Movement & Animated Typography

-When we think of animation design most of us think about web design, When we think of Moving images known as GIFs we think of Social media, but its popularity has seen the merge of animation and design that forms a completely new and intuitive form of logotypes.
-Animations have a big impact in keeping the viewers engaged so its no wonder why this aspect is been achieved in animated logos.
+When we think of animation design most of us think about web design, when we think of Moving images known as GIFs we think of social media, but its popularity has seen the merge of animation and design that forms a completely new and intuitive form of logotypes.
+Animations have a big impact in keeping the viewers engaged so it’s no wonder why this aspect is been achieved in animated logos.

 Movement research is something that we would more likely relate solely to kinesthetic experiences.
 When it comes to logotypes and brand identity, moving images are going to be desired in 2019 just as much as a flat design and static imagery.